micado-scale/docs/user_documentation/rst/deployment.rst

 * **ansible_become**: specifies if account change is needed to become root, defaults to "True"
 * **ansible_become_method**: specifies which command to use to become superuser, defaults to "sudo"
 * **ansible_python_interpreter**: specifies the interpreter to be used for ansible on the target host, defaults to "/usr/bin/python3"
-* **docker_cred_path**: sets the path of file storing the credentials for private docker registries, defaults to "./docker-cred.yml"
-* **web_listening_port**: specifies the listening port of the management interface including the MiCADO dashboard and the REST interface, defaults to the default HTTPS port (443/TCP)

 Please, revise all the parameters, however in most cases the default values are correct.